 completely sustainable and safer for the environment than the harsh cleaning products found on store shelves and in commercial cleaning settings.

-GenEon On-Site Generation is a process that produces powerful, efficient cleaning, degreasing , and sanitizing products using a method called electrochemical ion activation.
-Like in other OSG systems, natural minerals (i.e. salt) are compounds comprised of sodium and chloride.
+GenEon On-Site Generation is a process that produces powerful, efficient cleaning, degreasing , and sanitizing products using a method called electrochemical activation (ECA).
+Here's how it works.
+One of the natural minerals that GenEon uses as a catalyst is salt.
+Salt is a compound comprised of sodium and chloride.
 Sodium ions are positively charged and chloride ions are negatively charged.
 GenEon Onsite Generators expose these ions to a low electrical charge.
-The positive side of the charge electrochemically converts the chloride ion (Cl) to hypochlorous acid (HOCl), a powerful sanitizer, and the negative side of the charge electrochemically converts the sodium ion (Na) into sodium hydroxide (NaOH), which is a cleaning compound commonly found in soaps and detergents.
-What makes GenEon OSG so special, however, is that unlike other OSG systems, the GenEon system uses a Blended Stream System that incorporates both versions in the same solution.
-The hypochlorous acid is represented as a Free Available Chlorine (FAC) that has 80-200 times the sanitizing power of chlorine bleach, but since it is produced at a neutral pH level, it won't bleach out furniture and clothes.
+The positive side of the charge electrochemically converts the chloride ion (Cl) to hypochlorous acid (HOCl), which is a powerful sanitizer.
+The negative side of the charge electrochemically converts the sodium ion (Na) into sodium hydroxide (NaOH), which is a cleaning compound commonly found in soaps and detergents.
+Unlike many other OSG systems, GenEon's system is a Blended Stream System that uses both versions in the same solution.
+The hypochlorous solution is represented as Free Available Chlorine (FAC) that has 80-200 times the sanitizing power of chlorine bleach.
+Since it is produced at a near neutral pH, it won't bleach out furniture or clothes.
 This is referred to as electrolyzed water for cleaning, and we are the leaders in high quality, safer, and more effective electrolyzed water solutions.
 That makes us the right choice for a safer cleaning, sanitizing, and disinfecting solution.

 Whether you want to use our products in a residential or a commercial setting, GenEon offers just the right tools for your needs.
 We offer several on-site generator options, including the InstaFlow